FFFF0h/LibSodium.Net/docfx/guide/Hashing.md

 ---

-## ✨ ShortHash — SipHash‑2‑4
+## ShortHash — SipHash‑2‑4

-> ⚠️ ShortHash is **not** a cryptographic hash.
+> ShortHash is **not** a general-purpose cryptographic hash.
 Do not use it for fingerprinting, content integrity, password hashing, or digital signatures.

 SipHash is a fast keyed hash function optimized for short inputs.
 It is designed to mitigate hash‑flooding attacks in hash tables and similar data structures where untrusted input might lead to performance degradation.